Make Authentic Sujebi at Home: Korean Comfort Food Guide

 The Broth: Building Layers Without Pretension

-The broth is where sujebi becomes something memorable.
-Start with a kombu and dried shiitake base: steep a 4-inch piece of kombu and a handful of dried shiitake mushrooms in 8 cups of water for 30 minutes, then remove the kombu (shiitake stays in).
-Bring to a rolling boil and add 2 tablespoons of soy sauce, 1 tablespoon of fish sauce, and a teaspoon of sesame oil.
-The fish sauce is non-negotiable—it adds umami depth that soy sauce alone cannot deliver.
-Some cooks add a piece of dried anchovy or a small handful of dried squid for additional complexity.
-The broth should taste slightly underseasoned on its own; the dough will absorb and balance these flavors.
-In Busan, coastal versions include fresh clams and scallops, but the classic inland version relies on this vegetable-forward approach.
-Add diced zucchini, potato, and onion to the boiling broth about 10 minutes before serving—they should be tender but not falling apart.
+The broth makes or breaks sujebi.
+Start by soaking a 4-inch piece of kombu and some dried shiitakes in 8 cups of water for 30 minutes (remove the kombu after).
+Bring it to a boil, then add 2 tablespoons soy sauce, 1 tablespoon fish sauce, and a teaspoon of sesame oil.
+That fish sauce is key—it adds depth you can’t get from soy alone.
+Some versions throw in dried anchovies or squid for extra flavor.
+The broth should taste light at first; the noodles will balance it out.
+Toss in diced zucchini, potato, and onion about 10 minutes before serving—they should be soft but still hold their shape.

 The Finish: Technique Over Garnish